-There’s a general perception that travelling solo is something to be suffered, typically because the traveller is without a partner.
-This may be due to divorce, death, or personal choice.
+There’s a general misconception that travelling solo is something to be suffered, typically because the traveller is without a partner.
+But choosing to travel alone as a female is becoming increasingly popular.

 A feeling of safety